quixxd/headline.js/README.md

 headline.js is a HTML and Javascript-based presentation engine for offline and online presentations. headline.js uses pixi.js for graphics.

 You can only present headlines.
-There is no images, no lists, no even slide text.
 You have one line for slide.
 It is you what makes your presentations interesting, not your slides.

+headline.js does not support:

+* animations
+* images
+* lists
+* tables
+* backgrounds
+* punctuation
+* slide text

 So: animate your body, and not your slides.